nmeum/archive-logs/README.md

 	make HAVE_SENDFILE=1

-If the system call is not available, a compact function will be used.
+If the system call is not available, a compat function will be used.
 This function can be activated by compiling with `HAVE_SENDFILE=0` (the default).
 Disclaimer: The compat function is less well tested.